 1550 STATE ROUTE 488

 CLIFTON SPRINGS, NY 14432

-The District is dedicated to ensuring that all students have access to nutritional meals.
-Families with questions regarding the child nutrition program at Midlakes may contact Food Service Director Jil Swarthout at (315) 548-6415 or firstname.lastname@example.org.
+If you have any questions regarding the child nutrition program at Midlakes, please contact Food Service Director Jil Swarthout at (315) 548-6415 or firstname.lastname@example.org.

 EBT Food Benefits

 The Phelps-Clifton Springs Central School District does not administer the P-EBT food benefits program, which provides temporary benefits to households with children who would have received free school lunches under the National School Act, if not for a reduction of in-person learning due to the pandemic.
 For more information on P-EBT food benefits for New York State residents, call 1-888-328-6399 or visit https://otda.ny.gov/SNAP-COVID-19/Frequently-Asked-Questions-Pandemic-EBT.asp.